v1.1

 Under the hood

-Why not just a vector DB?
+Why not just a RAG or vector DB?

 Dimension